LavHinsu/adbscreencast/README.md

 # adbscreencast
-adbscreencast is a bash scrip that uses adb screenrecord and mplayer to cast an android screen to your linux desktop.
+adbscreencast is a bash script that uses adb screenrecord and mplayer to cast an android screen to your linux desktop.

 Requirements